jcs-instructor/mobtimer/mobtimer-vscode/CONTRIBUTING.md

 To start and debug:

-- In the terminal, enter
-  `yarn run watch`
+- If this component hasn't been started yet, then in the terminal, enter `yarn run watch`
 - Press F5 (i.e., Run > Debug)
+- Enter VS Code command (ctrl-shift-P in Windows) to run the Hello World task (you should then the mobtimer in the statusbar)

 ## Create an installer